How to See the Uyuni Salt Flats in Bolivia

 A typical “road” in the desert!

 You can get to Uyuni by a short 1-hour flight from La Paz, Bolivia.
 I paid $137 USD for a one-way ticket.
 This is definitely the most comfortable, quickest, easiest way to get there.
 It’s also the most scenic!
-The views over the desert and the salt flats as we flew into Uyuni were amazing!
+The views over the desert and the salt flats as we flew over the Uyuni Salt Flats Bolivia were amazing!

 Alternatively, overnight buses from La Paz are available.
 They take about 10-12 hours and cost $30 to $40 one way.